luciensadi/HellCoreTheta/README.md

 ./build.sh
 ```

-The moo binary will be located as `src/moo`.
+The moo binary will be located in `src/moo`.

 If you are familiar with the standard Linux/Unix build process, you can instead
 run